As a socially responsible company, VIVAQUA helps people who do not have access to drinking water or to sanitation services.

 International solidarity fund

 This fund provides financial support to projects aimed at promoting access to drinking water and to sanitation in poorer countries.
-Five projects were supported in 2020, for actions in Rwanda, Uganda, Palestine, Haiti and Burkina Faso.
+Five projects were supported in 2021, for actions in Republic of Guinea, Republic of Niger, Democratic Republic of Congo (2 projects) and Palestine.

 The financing for this fund is provided by a contribution of €0.005/m³ of water billed.